-For the Canadian version of this article, click here.
+For the Canadian version of reading a label with celiac disease, click here.

 WHEN you have celiac disease, the only way to avoid symptoms is to avoid eating any gluten.
 But how do you know which box of crackers is safe and which isn’t?
 Gluten can be hidden in almost anything you might find at the grocery store, so careful label reading is necessary to stay healthy.

-In the United States, there are some regulations that make label-reading easier, but it can still be daunting walking down those aisles at the grocery store.
+In the United States, there are regulations that make label-reading easier, but it can still be daunting walking down those aisles at the grocery store.
 Here are some tips for how to know what can go in the shopping cart, and what should stay on the shelf.

 – Look for a “gluten-free” claim.
-These claims are now regulated by the Food and Drug Administration (with full compliance required by August 5, 2014).
+These claims are regulated by the Food and Drug Administration (FDA).
 Food can be identified as “gluten-free” if any gluten in the product is below 20 ppm.

 – Gluten-free certification programs provide assurance that a product is made with good gluten-free manufacturing practices, and contains less than 20 ppm of gluten.
-Examples include the National Foundation for Celiac Awareness’s Gluten-Free Certification Program and the Gluten Intolerance Group’s Gluten-Free Certification Organization.
-If a product is certified gluten-free, then it is safe for a person with celiac disease to eat.
+Main examples include the Gluten-Free Certification Organization or GFCO (created by the Gluten Intolerance Group of North America); the Gluten-Free Certification Program or GFCP (endorsed by the nonprofit Beyond Celiac), and MenuTrinfo’s Certified Free From (gluten-free) program.
+If a product bears one of these logos as certified gluten-free, then it is safe for a person with celiac disease to eat.

 – Valid gluten-free claims include: “gluten-free”, “free of gluten”, “no gluten” and “without gluten”.
 Claims such as “made with no gluten-containing ingredients” and “not made with gluten-containing ingredients” do not have to comply with the 20 ppm rule.